hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### List existing clients

 If you want to list the names of existing IKEv2 clients, run the [helper script](#using-helper-scripts) with the `--listclients` option.
-To view detailed usage information for the IKEv2 helper script, see [this section](#using-helper-scripts).
+Use option `-h` to show usage information.

 ### Add a client certificate

 To generate certificates for additional IKEv2 clients, just run the [helper script](#using-helper-scripts) again.
-Refer to the usage information above.
 Or you may refer to step 4 in [this section](#manually-set-up-ikev2-on-the-vpn-server).

 ### Export configuration for an existing client

 By default, the [IKEv2 helper script](#using-helper-scripts) exports client configuration after running.
 If later you want to export configuration for an existing client, run the helper script again and select the appropriate option.
-Refer to the usage information above.

 ### Delete a client certificate